MichaelShoemaker/CheckForBIOS_Firmware/ReadMe.md

  You will need to update the CURRENT_BIOS and url variables for your own system.
  ![Alt text](images/BIOS_Version_Vendor_Site.png?raw=true "Title")

+ Additionally you will need to update the class tag to look for and the string in the if block.
+ In my case the BIOS version div tags are

  You can place this file in /usr/local/bin

  Run chmod +x get_bios.py